Updated Jan 29, 2026

 • Settings: Press this to name your app, write a short description, add an app icon for the Apple App Store and Google Play Store, and connect APIs.

 • Publish: Press this button to launch your app.
-It goes without saying, but you’ll only use this function after you’ve finished making your app and are ready to publish it to the Apple App Store, Google Play Store, and the web.
-We’ll talk more about publishing in Step 6.
+You'll only use this function after you've finished making your app and are ready to publish it to the Apple App Store, Google Play Store, and the web.
+We'll talk more about publishing in Step 6.

 • Analytics: Press this button to see stats about your app.
 These stats include the daily number of users and where they're from, the most popular screens so you can predict your next best seller, and more.